mcroddy/MineCraft-Resource-Pack/README.md

 # MineCraft-Resource-Pack
 Pastel Pack
 My custom MineCraft resource pack.
 Resource packs change sounds and textures in the game.
 Currently only changes textures.
-In progress.
 Made for MineCraft version 1.12.

 To implement: